 One Soviet prison did mix the sexes.
 When I was a schoolchild, I was taught how fearsome were the Soviet police, the KGB, and the KGB policed the prisons.
 A Cold War-era political dissident was imprisoned in this mixed-sex prison.
 Typically, a man who was a prisoner would take a woman who was a prisoner as his wife and announce this to everyone present.
 This was accepted among prisoners.
-It was not official, but England and the U.S. used to have common-law marriages requiring no paperwork or wedding by a goovernment official or minister and they were still valid.
-When the man in prisoner grew unhappy with his claimed wife, he’d kill her, maybe by cutting her throat.
+It was not official, but England and the U.S. used to have common-law marriages requiring no paperwork or wedding by a government official or religious minister and they were still valid.
+When the man in prison grew unhappy with his claimed wife, he’d kill her, maybe by cutting her throat.
 Then he’d select a new wife.
 She’d go to other women prisoners and ask for advice.
 What should she do?
 They’d praise her for having been chosen for this honor.
 They’d encourage her to become his wife.
 And she likely would.
-I don’t know if any refused.
+I don’t know if any refused and lived.
 I wonder if any survived the honor.
 I doubt Soviet statistics are available.
 I doubt the KGB was ale to prevent it.
 I doubt the KGB was able to prevent many rapes whether under cover of functional marriage or not.
 I doubt that, on balance, mixing the genders was a good idea.
 I guess most nations would agree.

 As difficult as antirape enforcement is, the Soviet case being a good example, hardly bothering to enforce is dangerous.
 We won’t get to zero.
 We haven’t gotten to zero for rapes or murders or arson or financial fraud or consumer fraud in any large society.
 However, when we’ve kept the pressure on and had some enforcement success we’ve generally improved lives.
 So, the question is how to enforce when present methods are not enough.